google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

    .. image:: figures/table_countif_example.png
       :align: center
-      :alt: A screenshot from Sheets of a table of peoples' information using the COUNT IF grouping function to count how many are from Los Angeles
+      :alt: A screenshot from Sheets of a table of peoples' information using the COUNT IF grouping function to count how many are from Los Angeles.

    **The SUMIF function sums the values of cells that satisfy a condition.** The